 As architecture moves forward, buildings face the ever-evolving challenge of, how to stand-out among the crowd.
 As a supplier, Danpal has a potential answer, and we refer to it as Danpatherm.
-This cassette-based concept gives us the opportunity to use our K7 and K12 based façade solutions, as carriers for advanced LED lighting systems.
+This cassette-based concept gives us the opportunity to use our Danpatherm K7 and Danpatherm K12 based façade solutions, as carriers for advanced LED lighting systems.
 This trick of lighting is unique in our market, and is what allows the Danpatherm Façade System to ‘stand-out from the crowd’.

 Let’s take a step back for a moment, so we can understand what sets the K7 and K12 façade solution, apart from other translucent offerings.
 The Danpatherm design concept relies on the implementation of fully finished off pre-fabricated cassettes, which are flanked by Danpalon panels covering each face.
 These double-glazed units are sealed-off against external elements and arrive on-site, sized and ready for installation.
 Having the finished product arrive on-site, drastically reduces both the man-power and man-hours need for a successful installation.

 So we have established that time on site can be reduced, and that the cassettes arrive fully completed, negating the need for additional engineering on site.
 The next attribute to consider, which is key to our Danpatherm system, is that in our case, double-glazing means that you can remove either the exterior or interior face of the cassette, without compromising the weather line.
 When considering long-term maintenance issues, this ability will become both ever more important and impressive.
 Can you imagine the cost implications of needing to have an entire façade removed, and in doing so, compromise the building’s occupants?